rmarable/ParallelClusterMaker/INSTALL.md

 ParallelClusterMaker is Open Source software that simplifies the automation of creating, deleting, and administering AWS ParallelCluster stacks.

-The recommended ways to use ParallelClusterMaker are as follows:
+There are three recommended ways to use ParallelClusterMaker:

-* Stand up a dedicated EC2 jumphost by using the source code found within ParallelClusterMaker/JumphostMaker.
+1. Stand up a dedicated EC2 jumphost by using the source code found within ParallelClusterMaker/JumphostMaker.
 From this dedicated jumphost, run the code in ParallelClusterMaker/ClusterMaker to build and destroy ParallelCluster stacks.

-* Use the dockerfile contained in ParallelClusterMaker/ClusterMaker to build an Amazon Linux Docker container.
+1. Use the dockerfile contained in ParallelClusterMaker/ClusterMaker to build an Amazon Linux Docker container.
 From this Docker container, run the "make-cluster.py" script to instantiate new ParallelCluster stacks.

-* Guidance is also provided for launching new ParallelCluster stacks using the code in ParallelClusterMaker/ClusterMaker directly from OSX.
-Please be forewarned that this method requires installing Homebrew and may cause other unforeseen problems with your local environment.
+1. Launch new cluster stacks directly from OSX.
+Please be forewarned that this method requires installing Homebrew, a virtual Python environment, and other tools that may cause problems in your local environment.

 In theory, this toolkit can also be used on Windows machines, but this method has not been tested and will **not** be supported.